tuxrace/expense-ios-app/README.md

 # Expense IOS app
-Iphone IOS expense summary app written in swift using uitableview and core data.
+Iphone IOS expense summary app written in swift using uitableview and core data

 ## Technologies used
 Swift